mosaad2707/docrag/README.md

-Here is a fixed and improved version of the project's README.

 # Doc RAG Service

 This project implements a comprehensive **Retrieval-Augmented Generation (RAG) service** with a modular backend built on **FastAPI** and a user-friendly frontend using **Streamlit**.
 It's designed for high performance, accuracy, and scalability when handling a variety of document types.